typedb/typedb/docs/pages/docs/12-examples/working-with-tweets.md

 }
 ```

 The first thing we need to do here is to create a `Configuration` object out of the Twitter credential settings.
 Let's write a dedicated method just for that and name it `createTwitterConfiguration`.
-Afterwards, use that method to create the `Configuration` object which we will need in `listenToTwitterStreamAsync`.
+Afterwards, use that name to create the `Configuration` object which we will need in `listenToTwitterStreamAsync`.

 ```java-test-ignore
 public class AsyncTweetStreamProcessorHelper {